-478 The close correspondence between the predicted and derived responses suggests that the insects 479 may remain in the layers by responding rapidly to turbulent features of the wind stream, rather 480 than local temperature maxima which are another putative driver for the formation of highly-481 structured, nocturnal density profiles (see Chap.
-10 in 11, 47, 52).
-A response to a wind-related 482 feature rather than temperature seems particularly likely where (as here) air temperatures just below the jet altitude are still well above insect flight thresholds.
-In any event, these cues must 483 484 be very strong to retain small insects like aphids, which do not remain at altitude during the day 485 without some convective support.
-In the convective case insects are generally moving upwards 486 when in the updrafts albeit at a slower pace than the air itself, and moving downwards through 487 the downdrafts10.
-In more weakly-turbulent stable nocturnal conditions the response can, as we 488 have shown, negate any changes in altitude due to air movements.
+The close correspondence between the predicted and derived responses suggests that the insects may remain in the layers by responding rapidly to turbulent features of the wind stream, rather than local temperature maxima which are another putative driver for the formation of highly-structured, nocturnal density profiles (see Chap.
+10 in).
+A response to a wind-related feature rather than temperature seems particularly likely where (as here) air temperatures just below the jet altitude are still well above insect flight thresholds.
+In any event, these cues must be very strong to retain small insects like aphids, which do not remain at altitude during the day without some convective support.
+In the convective case insects are generally moving upwards when in the updrafts albeit at a slower pace than the air itself, and moving downwards through the downdrafts.
+In more weakly-turbulent stable nocturnal conditions the response can, as we have shown, negate any changes in altitude due to air movements.

-490 Our predictions were made using modified Lagrangian stochastic models for the simulation of establishment and maintenance of the observed insect density profiles which are thereby linked to predictions for small-scale flight manoeuvers.
-This contrasts with previous studies which deduced density profiles from modified Lagrangian stochastic models by presupposing that insects have so-called 'turbophoretic' responses which result in their concentrating preferentially in turbulence minima51.
+Our predictions were made using modified Lagrangian stochastic models for the simulation of tracer-particle trajectories in atmospheric boundary-layers.
+The modifications allow for the establishment and maintenance of the observed insect density profiles which are thereby linked to predictions for small-scale flight manoeuvers.
+This contrasts with previous studies which deduced density profiles from modified Lagrangian stochastic models by presupposing that insects have so-called 'turbophoretic' responses which result in their concentrating preferentially in turbulence minima.
 Turbophoresis is the tendency of particles suspended in turbulence to drift down gradients in turbulent kinetic energy.